Zotung language: Stem alternation

 Like the other Kuki-Chin languages, Zotung utilizes apophony as a grammatical inflection.
-It is used for various purposes such as noun v. verb distinction, grammatical moods etc. The most common type of apophony is the Kuki-Chin specific vowel stem alternation where the stem vowel of a verb changes to inflect its mode.
-These alternations are grouped into Form I, Form II, Form III and so on.
+It is used for various purposes such as grammatical moods and distinction between noun and verb forms.
+The most common type of apophony is the Kuki-Chin-specific vowel stem alternation wherein the stem vowel of a verb changes to inflect its mode.
+These alternations are grouped into Form I, Form II, Form III, and so on.
 However, there is not a universally accepted way of categorizing them.
-An example of vowel stem alternation is given below for the verbs niapaw, to drink, chiapo, to kill, bepo, to greet.
+Examples of vowel stem alternations are given below:

-An example of a clause using Forms I, II, and III is given below for the verb niapaw, to drink.
+An example of a clause using Forms I, II, and III is given below for the verb niapaw (to drink):

-Form I: Arak na nialanze, nah lubok yngaeseici.
-If you keep drinking ale, your brain shall rot.

-Form II: Arakkha na nevelan khy.
-You shall not be drinking ale anymore.

-Form III: Arakkho na neklei khy em?
-You have not drunken any ale, [right]?

 Negation

 Negation usually follows the verb.
 There are many words to denote negation, the most common being lei, khy, nan, and lou.
 Lei is an auxiliary adverb that is commonly used as a compound negator, similar to the French pas.
-Khy is a simple negator used in declarative sentences such as khocci khy meaning “it is not cold”.
-Nan is used as an imperative negator such as in innlae pae nan meaning “do not go out”.
-Lou is used as an auxiliary as in khuara lou khy meaning “It has not rain”.
+Khy is a simple negator used in declarative sentences such as khocci khy meaning "it is not cold".
+Nan is used as an imperative negator such as in innlae pae nan meaning "do not go out".
+Lou is used as an auxiliary as in khuara lou khy meaning "it has not rain".
 Additionally, some determiner pronouns in the Lungngo and Calthawng dialects have a negative form leading to some instances of double negation.
-An example is the word for what, in its lemma form is pawmou in the standard language, ymmo in the northern dialects, and vavoma in the Rezua dialect, in their negative forms pawmak and ymma while it isn’t present in Rezua Zotung.
-This is due to a series of vowel mergers and simplification of grammar in regions with more trade and contact.
+An example is the word for "what"—its lemma form is pawmou in the standard language, ymmo in the northern dialects, and vavoma in the Rezua dialect; the corresponding negative forms are pawmak and ymma (this form is absent in the Rezua dialect due to a series of vowel mergers and a simplification of grammar in regions with more trade and contact).